Vaishugn22/Frontend-Interview-Challenge/README.md

 ## 📋 Scenario

-You're building an internal hospital scheduling system.
+YTo build an internal hospital scheduling system.
 The hospital has:
 - **Doctors** with different specialties and working hours
 - **50 Patients** with various appointments
 - **Appointments** scheduled throughout the week